49 Free Asset List Templates (Excel) | Personal, Business

 Corporate asset

-Corporate assets are assets such as subsidiaries, brand names, and other companies owned by the company.
-Corporations will usually have a long list of such assets they own.
+Corporate assets are the ones such as subsidiaries, brand names, and other companies owned by the company.
+Corporations will usually have a long list of the ones they own.

 Free Downloads